Learning Support When Your Child Is At School

-If you're interested in knowing more about a specialist school, Ministry of Education Learning Support staff can give you the information and together you can talk through possible options for your child.
+If you're interested in knowing more about a specialist school, Ministry of Education Learning Support staff can give you information.
+Together you can talk through possible options for your child.

-To enrol your child in the two following types of specialist school, you will need a Specialist Education Agreement (previously known as a Section 9 Agreement).
+To enrol your child in the 2 following types of specialist school, you will need a specialist education agreement (previously known as a Section 9 Agreement).

 Day specialist schools

 Day specialist schools can provide specialist teaching and services for your child if they have high needs.
 As well as a base school, many specialist schools have satellite classes on-site at local schools.
 This means your child can receive specialist teaching and still be in their local school environment.